WTHR Senior Investigative Reporter

 In 2007, Deadly Delay exposed what Indiana's State Fire Marshal called "the most important life safety issue the fire service will face in our lifetime."
 The 12-part investigation revealed hundreds of millions of smoke alarms in American homes may not activate during the most deadly type of house fire, resulting in needless deaths nationwide.
 With the help of university researchers and five separate fire departments, WTHR conducted a 4-month series of tests that disputed the findings of the nation's foremost fire testing agencies and prompted fire departments around Indiana and the United States to change their policies and recommendations regarding smoke alarms.
 Using WTHR's investigation as evidence on Capitol Hill, Rep. Baron Hill and other members of Congress passed legislation requiring the Consumer Product Safety Commission to better educate Americans about the life-threatening differences between various types of smoke alarms.

 In 2008, Broken Buses showed serious and widespread safety violations involving hundreds of school buses used to transport 20,000 children to Indianapolis-area schools.
-WTHR then expanded the investigation, revealing critical safety problems affecting thousand of buses in school districts all across Indiana.
+WTHR then expanded the investigation, revealing critical safety problems affecting thousands of buses in school districts all across Indiana.
 Indiana State Police responded by conducting surprise school bus inspections, ordering faulty buses off the road and issuing penalties against the state's largest independent school bus contractor.
 The superintendent of Indianapolis Public Schools called Broken Buses "a godsend" for exposing poor maintenance and inspection practices that put thousands of children at risk daily and for triggering immediate action that improved school bus safety throughout Indiana.

 In 2009, as Indiana faced a serious budget crisis, State of Your Money exposed millions of dollars of questionable government spending including high-priced office furniture; thousands of potato chip clips, golf ball markers and rain ponchos to promote state programs; and state employees booking hotel stays at luxury resorts.
-The State of Your Money series followed Bob's All Night Long investigation, which showed lights burning round-the-clock inside the state's largest office buildings.
-The government watchdog reports triggered an investigation by the State Inspector General and a new spending review committee established by the governor's office which, so far, have saved Hoosier taxpayers millions of dollars.
+The series followed Bob's All Night Long investigation, which showed lights burning round-the-clock inside the state's largest office buildings.
+The government watchdog reports triggered an investigation by the Indiana State Inspector General and a new spending review committee established by the governor's office which, so far, have saved Hoosier taxpayers millions of dollars.

 In 2010, Where are the jobs? exposed how state leaders inflated Indiana's official job statistics through a quasi-state agency shrouded in secrecy.
 WTHR discovered abandoned factories and empty cornfields where state officials claimed there were thousands of new jobs.
 WTHR's investigation resulted in significant reforms, heightened transparency and a statewide dialogue that finally prompted state leaders to release Indiana's real job numbers.